Make My Love Go

 "Make My Love Go" is a song by English singer Jay Sean, and the lead single from his upcoming studio album.
 It is Jay Sean's first single release in three years.
-The song features Jamaican singer Sean Paul, who previously collaborated with Jay Sean on the 2009 single "Do You Remember".
+The song features Jamaican rapper Sean Paul, who previously collaborated with Jay Sean on the 2009 single "Do You Remember".
 The song was produced by J-Remy and also features vocals from Kiana Ledé.
 The single was released on 5 February 2016, by Sony Music.

 Background

 Sean collaborated with Sean Paul on his second single, "Do You Remember", from his third album overall (and his first studio album in the United States) All or Nothing.
 The single received positive reviews from critics, and reached number nine on the US Billboard Hot 100 on 9 January 2010, becoming Sean's second most successful single in the US, after his multi-platinum hit, "Down".

 It contains a sample of lyrics from Maxi Priest's song "Close to You" (1990).